Skip to main content

 info

-If you want to capture data from inside the notifications then you can set the config capture_fcm_pii_data to true in your embrace-config.json file inside sdk_config.
+To capture data from inside the notifications, set capture_fcm_pii_data to true in your embrace-config.json file inside sdk_config.
 This value is false by default.

 iOS configuration

-Push notifications can also be manually logged from the Flutter SDK.
-This could be useful when using packages other than firebase_messaging or just if automatic capture is disabled.
-To register a push notification call the following method:
+You can also manually log push notifications from the Flutter SDK.
+This is useful when using packages other than firebase_messaging or if automatic capture is disabled.
+To register a push notification, call the following method:

 void logPushNotification(